heidisu/actor-invaders/README.md

 Do you want to see how easy it is for actors to communicate with remote actors?

 Let us split our actor system in two parts.
-If you look at the actor hierarchy diagram in the introduction you will see our three main actors, the `GUI`, the `Game` and the `GameIntializer`.
-Let us put the `GUI`actor on one JVM and keep the `GameIntializer`and the `Game` on another, and still be able to play the game.
+If you look at the actor hierarchy diagram in the introduction you will see our three top level actors, the `GUI`, the `Game` and the `GameIntializer`.
+We will put the `GUI`actor on one JVM and keep the `GameIntializer`and the `Game`, with all its child actors, on another, and still be able to play the game.

 ### Serialization